mongobee/mongobee/README.md

 ```

 ### External change log object creation (option)
 MongoBee allows the developer or another service to handle change log object creation if desired.
-This is useful in instances where the developer wants to inject other beans or properties into the change log objects.
+This is useful in instances where the developer wants more control over the change log objects (like in order to populate a change log object with other dependencies).

 **NOTE:** When using this method, all change log objects must be instantiated externally.
 Mongobee will not scan for other change log classes.

 ```java